Tracardi/tracardi-api/docs/ai/templates/plugin_docs.md

 It means that it parses `some-propery` from the configuration (which is usually the dictionary) and replaces the dot notated values that reference the internet data of workflow.

+# Operations inside the run method

+If the plugin updates the execution graph it means it updates workflow so event, profile, or session is available as internal state of workflow.

 # Documentation template

 Use this template to generate the documentation: